Reclaim disk space by obliterating files

 The p4 delete command does not remove revisions of the file prior to the delete operation and therefore does not recover disk space.

-Test before including the -y option
+Test p4 obliterate by excluding the -y option

-p4 obliterate -y filename.
+p4 obliterate -y filename

 p4 obliterate -y file#5

-p4 obliterate file#5,7
+p4 obliterate -y file#5,7

 If you do not specify a revision range, all revisions of the file are obliterated.
 To learn more, see Using revision ranges in the P4 CLI Reference.